How To Check If a Company Is Legally Registered

 You can ask the company directly for their business license number or tax ID and then verify it with the appropriate agency.

-• No online presence beyond a generic-looking website
+• No real online presence beyond a generic website

-• Inconsistencies in the legal name across documents or platforms
+• The legal name shows up differently across documents or platforms

 In B2B transactions, especially large contracts or partnerships, many companies now use ID verification and due diligence tools to confirm business legitimacy.